pydio/pydio-doc-admin-guide/1_installation_guides/3_home_and_enterprise_edition/debian_install.md

     ```sh
     ...(content omitted)...
     #listen.owner= <the_correct_user>
-    listen.owner= cells
+    listen.owner= pydio
     listen.group= www-data
     ...(content omitted)...
     ```
-    Then, add the cells user to www-data group and add write permission to the www-data group to the php folder:
+    Then, add the pydio user to www-data group and add write permission to the www-data group to the php folder:
     ```sh
     # as *root* user
     # addgroup <the_correct_user> www-data, for instance:
-    addgroup cells www-data
+    addgroup pydio www-data
     chmod g+w /run/php
     ```

-    Note: if you were logged in as user `cells` when you did `su -`, you have to log out and back in for the permission update to be effective.
+    Note: if you were logged in as user `pydio` when you did `su -`, you have to log out and back in for the permission update to be effective.

 - **Finalisation**